First-order integer-valued autoregressive processes with Generalized Katz innovations: Application to climate change

 We run the analysis at a disaggregate level.
-The results are given in Fig. \ref{fig:country}-\ref{fig:countryUncVMR} and Tab. \ref{tab:pers1}-\ref{tab:pers2}.
+The results are given in Figures \ref{fig:country}-\ref{fig:countryUncVMR} and Tables \ref{tab:pers1}-\ref{tab:pers2} in the Supplementary Material.
 Figure \ref{fig:country} provides evidence of an inverse relationship between estimated persistence $\widehat{\alpha}$ and dispersion $\widehat{VMR}$ cross countries (reference lines in the left plot).
 There is evidence of this inverse relationship in both the CC (blue dots) and GW (red dots) datasets.
 The plot on the right indicates an inverse (direct) relationship between the estimated unconditional mean $\widehat{\mu_\varepsilon}/(1-\widehat{\alpha})$ and the dispersion index $\widehat{VMR}$ for the GW (CC).
-We indicate the parameter estimates for the world volume of searches (stars) in the same picture.
+In the same picture, we indicate the parameter estimates for the world volume of searches (stars). }

-The terms ``Climate Change" and ``Global Warming" are used interchangeably, nevertheless, they describe different phenomena and can be used to determine the level of understanding of the public about these two parallel concepts \cite{lineman2015talking}.
-We investigate the relationships in the search volumes through the lens of our GLK-INAR(1) model.
+The terms ``Climate Change" and ``Global Warming" are used interchangeably.
+Nevertheless, they describe different phenomena and can be used to determine the public's level of understanding about these two parallel concepts \cite{lineman2015talking}.
+We investigate the relationships in the search volumes through the lens of our GLK--INAR(1) model.
 The left plot in Fig. \ref{fig:countryUncVMR} shows the unconditional mean of the search volumes for the two concepts in all countries (dots).
 In public attention, the two concepts are connected in the long run.
 We find a positive association for both countries with large (percentage of zeros $<$ 21\%) and low search volumes (percentage of zeros $>$ 21\%).
 There is an asymmetric effect in the overdispersion (right plot), and in all countries, the GW search volume has a larger VMR than the CC volume.
-This can be explained by the GW larger variability induced by the changes in the use of the GW term in the official communications.
+This can be explained by the larger variability induced by the changes in the use of the GW term in official communications.

-Comparing the coefficients across the rows of Tables \ref{tab:pers1}-\ref{tab:pers2}, we find evidence of two types of series, one with high persistence and the other with low persistence.
-Moreover, for each country the level of persistence is similar across the two datasets (compare columns of Tables \ref{tab:pers1}-\ref{tab:pers2}).
+Comparing the coefficients across the rows of Tables \ref{tab:pers1}-\ref{tab:pers2} in the Supplementary Material, we find evidence of two types of series, one with high persistence and the other with low persistence.
+Moreover, for each country, the level of persistence is similar across the two datasets (compare columns of Tables \ref{tab:pers1}-\ref{tab:pers2} in the Supplementary Material).